Alderson Broaddus University: History

 Alderson Broaddus University derived its name from the merging of two Baptist institutions in 1932.
-The older of the two, Broaddus Institute, was founded in Winchester, Virginia, in 1871 by Edward Jefferson Willis, a Baptist minister who named the new school after Rev. William Francis Ferguson Broaddus, a prominent Baptist minister at the time of the American Civil War.
+The older of the two, Broaddus Institute, was founded in Winchester, Virginia, in 1871 by Edward Jefferson Willis, a Baptist minister who named the new school after William Francis Ferguson Broaddus, a prominent Baptist minister at the time of the American Civil War.
 In response to economic hard times, Broaddus Institute was moved across the Allegheny Mountains to Clarksburg, West Virginia, in 1876.
 The college was moved again to the small town of Philippi in 1909.
 In 1918, it transitioned back to its former name Broaddus College.

 The other institution, Alderson Academy, was founded in Alderson, West Virginia, in 1901 by Emma C. Alderson, a committed Baptist laywoman.
 Designed as a home school, it provided academic work in classics, sciences and normal studies.
 Originally supported by the Greenbrier Baptist Church, control was assumed by the West Virginia Baptist Association in 1910.

 As the years passed, Broaddus became a junior college, then a senior college—first granting baccalaureate degrees in 1926—and Alderson Academy also added junior college status.
 Financial hardship in the late 1920s led to a decision to merge the two colleges, which shared common missions and outlooks as Baptist and liberal arts institutions; the merged institution, Alderson-Broaddus College, opened its doors in 1932.
 Since its founding, Alderson-Broaddus had been committed to a strong liberal arts education that seeks to imbue students with an appreciation of literature and the arts, Christian faith, music, and the sciences.
 In more recent times, the college was focused on developing programs in the natural and applied sciences as well.
 In 1945, Alderson-Broaddus developed the first four-year nursing and the first radiologic technology programs in West Virginia.